rogermparent/gatsby-recipe-book/README.md

 ## Features

-- **Create, read, and update recipes from the UI without touching any code** The `editor` app has a full UI to manage recipe content, and uses Gatsby's hot-reloading development server to immediately display content changes as they're made.
+- **Create, read, and update recipes from the UI without touching any code**
+  The `editor` app has a full UI to manage recipe content, and uses Gatsby's hot-reloading development server to immediately display content changes as they're made.
 Use it locally, or host on your private network to edit from other devices!

-- **Filter recipes by ingredient, category, or cuisine** With Gatsby's excellent data layer, this statically generated website can display any kind of data aggregation to make recipes easier to sort through.
+- **Filter recipes by ingredient, category, or cuisine**
+  With Gatsby's excellent data layer, this statically generated website can display any kind of data aggregation to make recipes easier to sort through.

 - **Easy spin-up, tear-down, and backup**
   No need to worry about keeping special SQL database backups, just use tools the operate on files!
 Use version control software like Git to add the ability to track and reverse changes.

-## This project is also a testbed
+## This project is currently in the exploration stage

-As much as this project aims to be a useful solution to the issue of making a good recipe website, it is also a testbed for the implementation of a new kind of pattern for SSGs that enables UI-driven applications without the usual burden of a custom SQL-dependent server.
+As much as this project aims to be a useful solution to the issue of making a good recipe website, it is also a testbed for the implementation of a less-explored pattern of making UI-editable websites without any SQL server involved.